wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 {% include _toc.html %}

-This page was created so that you can search for a keyword to how various people talk about the same topic.
+<a target="_blank" href="https://wilsonmar.github.io/git-github-videos">This article</a> was created so that you can search for a keyword to how various people talk about the same topic.
 This is because YouTube provides only a few on the same topic sought.

 ## By Me - Wilson Mar